mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 * `Control_L + Right` to `End`
 * `Control_L + Up` to `Control_L + Home`

 And it works!
+Now the cursor movement mapping is identical to Apple.

 Don't forget to go into "Gnome Settings", "Keyboard", "Keyboard Shortcuts", "Navigation" and modify "Switch Applications" to `Ctrl+Tab` and "Switch windows of an app" to `Ctrl+backtick`.
-Now the cursor movement mapping is identical to Apple.

-To fix IDEA Navigate/Back: in MacOS, go to Keyboard Modifier Keys and make sure Caps Lock is set to `⌥Option`.
-Now of course this is a huge change and IDEA keyboard shortcuts are most probably completely unusable now.
-But more on that in some other article.
+Also "Windows" / "Close window" set to `Ctrl+Q`.

 EDIT: there are strange artifacts and this solution doesn't work 100%: press `↓` two times, then `⌘↓` - the current line gets selected instead!
 You need to press `⌘↓` multiple times for it to take effect.
-TODO observe.
+But this only occurs in IDEA for some reason... maybe it's some kind of Remapper+Java+XWayland incompatibility.
+It's not that bad.